PANTHEONtech/vpptop/README.md

 ## Developing vpptop

-This section provides information about vpptop development.
+This section is **not required** for running vpptop and provides information for development of vpptop.

 ### VPP binary API

-> NOTE: This step is not needed for running vpptop!

 The vpptop uses GoVPP's binapi-generator to generate Go bindings for VPP binary API from JSON format.
 This should not normally be needed unless you want to use vpptop with different VPP version that has changed it's API.